tokenika/tokenika.github.io/WarsawBlock.md

-# EOS - the next step after Ethereum?
+# EOS - the next step in smart-contracts?

 1. Our background.
 (2 minutes) (TM/DW)
 2. Quick survey "State of the blockchain today".
 (5 minutes) (TM/DW)